BlueM/TEIShredder/README.markdown

 Status of the project
 ---------------------
-Part of TEIShredder is production-ready, but at the moment some parts are rather fragmentary or inflexible, as it was forked from a larger project.
+Part of TEIShredder (primarily the indexing) is production-ready, but other parts are fragmentary, missing or inflexible.
 Personally, I’d suggest waiting some more time before considering to use it, as the API is not yet stable and the expectations regarding the input TEI (see below) will change.

 Using it
 ===========